FWiner/cordova-plugin-android-background-mode/README.md

 ## update_11_09

 Adding js-api to open application's background mode manage system.
-Include huawei,xiaomi,samsung,oppo,vivo and so on.
+Including all possible intents to present the app start settings(huawei,xiaomi,samsung,oppo,vivo and so on).

 ```
 cordova.plugins.backgroundMode.openAppStartSettings();